fsainz/fsainz.github.com/_posts/2013-06-08-to-have-and-not-to-have-in-capybara-gotcha.md

 <p class="meta">June 9th, 2013 - Göttingen</p>

-We were writing some tests to make sure that same elemets were showed on the page only under certain circunstances when we found a seemingly contradictory behaviour of the *have_content* matcher.
+We were writing some tests to make sure that some elements were showed on the page only under certain circumstances when we found a seemingly contradictory behaviour of the *have_content* matcher.

 We had an scenario involving loading more content from an ajax request similar to this:

 {% highlight ruby %}